This page updated 22 Apr 2014

 I find advantages to posting the information on both my own website and on genealogy tree sites such as RootsWeb's WorldConnect or Ancestry.com.
 My site is indexed by Google and other search sites, so it is easy for a cousin with no research experience to search for his grandfather on a slow afternoon and find him on my site.
 Public search engines don't work on most genealogy tree sites.
 But more serious researchers would seem to be more likely to be looking on a genealogy site, such as Ancestry, so also having my data there enhances my chance of making contact with them.

 For my own site I find a site based on Second Site's bullet formats works well.
-I call this the "Outline" section of my website, which is produced with Second Site, as described in my article on Minimalist Style Web Pages.
-For a sample of the results, see the Outline Section of my family history website.
+I call this the "Family Tree" section of my website, which is produced with Second Site, as described in my article on Minimalist Style Web Pages.
+For a sample of the results, see the Family Tree Section of my family history website.

 Posting to a genealogy site is more difficult, I've found.
 I have posted to RootsWeb's WorldConnect project for many years, but that site seems to be falling into disuse by many researchers, and I've not received a contact from my posting there for several years.
 More researchers seem to be using Ancestry.com, FamilySearch, and like sites.
 But none of them that I've found offers the features I think to be essential for my purposes.
 For a further discussion of the issues involved, and some suggestions for preparing your data for uploading, see my article on Uploading Your Data to a Public Site.